January 1968 – Band probably did one or two shows at the Cheetah Club in LA

 Aug 2, 1968.
 Band was scheduled to play the Lucky Lady Club in Phoenix on this date but cancelled when they got the chance to open the ‘1ST ANNUAL NEWPORT POP FESTIVAL’ (see below)

-Aug 3, 1968 – 1ST ANNUAL NEWPORT POP FESTIVAL, ORANGE COUNTY FAIRGROUNDS, Costa Mesa, CA (w/ Janis Joplin, The Animals, The Byrds, The Jefferson Airplane, The Grateful Dead, Steppenwolf, Canned Heat, Quicksilver Messenger Service, Things to Come, Country Joe and the Fish, Illinois Speed Press, Sonny & Cher, Tiny Tim, the Byrds, Iron Butterfly, Eric Burdon & the Animals)(AC opened the festival)
+Aug 3, 1968 – 1ST ANNUAL NEWPORT POP FESTIVAL, ORANGE COUNTY FAIRGROUNDS, Costa Mesa, CA (w/ Janis Joplin, The Animals, The Byrds, The Jefferson Airplane, The Grateful Dead, Steppenwolf, Canned Heat, Quicksilver Messenger Service, Things to Come, Country Joe and the Fish, Illinois Speed Press, Sonny & Cher, Tiny Tim, Iron Butterfly, Eric Burdon & the Animals)(AC opened the festival)

 Band was a late add to the show, so their name was not on the poster.
 Review of their performance: “Avant-garde psychedelia” opened the show at 10 am Saturday with Alice Cooper, which is not the name of a single singer, but of a male quintet of Tiny Tim types.